 Why you ask this:

-This question is a stress test for their process and their transparency.
-Their answer tells you if they see change as a moment for collaboration or as an opportunity to send a surprise invoice.
+Asking this stress-tests their process and transparency.
+Specifically, their answer tells you if they see change as a moment for collaboration or as an opportunity to send a surprise invoice.

 What to listen for: